MuritalaAhmed05/HNGX-stage3-AI-Powered-Text-Processing-/README.md

 - **TypeScript** – Ensures type safety and improved development experience.
 - **Tailwind CSS** – Utility-first CSS framework for styling.
 - **Chrome AI APIs** – For text summarization, translation, and language detection.
-- **IndexedDB / Local Storage** – To persist user inputs and results.

 ## Contributing
 If you'd like to contribute, feel free to fork the repository and submit a pull request with your improvements.